ModbusScope/ModbusScope/docs/pages/open_data_file.md

 ### File structure related

-*ModbusScope* can only parse *.csv* files which are in a similar format of the *ModbusScope* export files.
-This means a timestamps column followed by one or more data columns.
+*ModbusScope* is able to process and read data from a *.csv* file if it's formatted in a similar way to the files exported by *ModbusScope*.
+This includes having a column for timestamps and one or more columns for data.

 #### Supported data file format